marvinO1/spring-boot-demo-actuator-apm/README.md

 # Create Load
 ## Unix
-In bash shell execute following
+In bash shell execute
 ```
 while [ true ] ; do time curl <endpoint-url> ; sleep 1 ; done
 ```
 You can remove the sleep from this command to increase the load.

 ## Windows10
-In Powerstell execute following
+In Powershell execute
 ```
 for($i = 0; $i -lt 999999999; $i++)
 {